Hillside with trees and fog

-In a recent article discussing Special Agent Dale Cooper’s nightstand in Room 315 at the Great Northern Hotel, I spotted a Native American figurine.
-This statue only appears in Episode 2005 and is never seen again.
+In a recent article discussing Special Agent Dale Cooper’s nightstand in Room 315 at The Great Northern Hotel, I spotted a Native American figurine.
+This statue only appears in episode 2.005 and is never seen again.
 Following a quick internet search, I identified and purchased one for my ever-growing Twin Peaks replica prop collection.
-Here’s some details about it in case you want one too.
+Here’s some details in case you want one too.

 The resin-like figurine shows a Native American male sitting in full headdress and holding a pipe.

-There wasn’t much information I could find about the company aside from a Wikipedia entry.
-There was, however, plenty examples of their work available for sale via online auction sites.i
+There wasn’t much information I could find about Universal Statuary Corp from a Wikipedia entry.
+There was, however, plenty examples of their work available for sale via online auction sites.

 In the 1930s, Jack and Leo Lucchesi founded Universal Statuary Corp in a multi-story building on Chicago Avenue in Chicago, Illinois (sadly, I was unable to locate any photos of them).
 Jack focused on the business, while Leo ran the production line.
 Since Jack’s wife was from Guatemala, the company hired many Guatemalan and Italian immigrants to design their chalkware and plaster products.